SwissDataScienceCenter/renku-graph/README.md

 #### Global Commit Sync flow:

+This flow traverses the whole commit history of a project and find out:

+1. if there are commits on GitLab that need to be created on the `Eventlog`
+2. if there are commits that are not on GitLab that should be removed from the `EventLog`

-This flow allows removal or creation of commits anywhere in the commit history.
-It is scheduled to be triggered at a minimum rate of once per week per project and at a maximum rate of once per hour per project.
-This process will only begin if a change in the history is detected.
+This process is scheduled to be triggered at a minimum rate of once per week per project and at a maximum rate of once per hour per project.
+The commit history traversal only begins when the number of commits on GitLab and on the `EventLog` does not match and the most recent commit on GitLab is different from the most recent commit on the `EventLog`.

 ```mermaid
 sequenceDiagram